google/koladata/docs/koda_v1_api_reference.md

 Returns a DataSlice with unique values within each dimension.

 The resulting DataSlice has the same rank as `x`, but a different shape.
-The first `rank(x) - 1` dimensions are unchanged.
+The first `get_ndim(x) - 1` dimensions are unchanged.
 The last dimension contains the unique values.

 If `sort` is False elements are ordered by the appearance of the first object.